fadookie/fadookie.github.io/_works/imps_r_us.md

       /assets/imps_r_us.png
     large: >-
       /assets/imps_r_us.png
-  media: []
+  media:
+    - type: youtube
+      value: B_CPfhE6HGQ
 ---
-<p>A DOOM mod about a disgruntled IMPloyee...
-This is our first mod for DOOM/GZDoom, it was pretty intense to learn all this during the jam!</p>
+A DOOM mod about a disgruntled IMPloyee...
+This is our first mod for DOOM/GZDoom, it was pretty intense to learn all this during the jam!

+The video below contains a full playthrough of the game, so just be aware it will spoil it if you want to play it yourself first!